 About.

-This project spanned a spectrum of deliverables, encompassing logos, animations, posters, and website wireframes, all meticulously designed to encapsulate the essence of the museum's multicultural narrative.
+This project included a diverse range of deliverables—logos, animations, posters, and website wireframes—all thoughtfully crafted to reflect the museum’s multicultural narrative.

 Skills.